tz1211/ST311_group_project/README.md

 If you haven't already, create a HuggingFace account [here](https://huggingface.co/join).
 We will need it later.
 Go to step 2 if you already have an account.

+### 2. Pull the latest changes (Obviously)

+Use `git pull` or Github Desktop to pull the latest changes to this repository.

 ### 2. Set up Python environment

 Create a new conda environment for this project: